Vienna is surprisingly safe for a city approaching 2 million inhabitants.

 High rankings, low crime

-Numbers then fell by 12.2% in 2020 and a further 5.4% in 2021 to another long-term low.
-However, neither year can be considered representative since we had significant periods in lockdown, for example, and far fewer visitors.
+- Numbers then fell by 12.2% in 2020 and a further 5.4% in 2021 to another long-term low.
+(Although, to be fair, we had significant periods in lockdown, for example, and far fewer travelers and visitors)

 More evidence for Vienna’s safety comes indirectly from its regular high rankings in global quality of life surveys.
 For example…

-- The Economist Intelligence Unit ranked Vienna first in the 2023 Global Liveability index.
-The city came top in the 2022, 2019 and 2018 reports, too.
-Regarding the latter, the survey’s editor was quoted as saying, “It’s proven to be one of the safest cities in Europe.”
+- The Economist Intelligence Unit ranked Vienna first in the 2024 Global Liveability index.
+The city came top in the 2023, 2022, 2019 and 2018 reports, too.
+Regarding the latter, the survey’s editor was quoted as saying, “It’s proven to be one of the safest cities in Europe”

-- Vienna topped the last Quality of Living rankings (from 2019) produced by Mercer for the tenth time in a row.
+- Vienna came second in the 2024 Quality of Living rankings produced by Mercer.
+The city had topped the rankings in 2023 for the eleventh time in a row

 ..but still some crime